aniyy117/next-amazon-scraper/my.md

 ---

-Happy coding, and I hope this guide helps you in your development journey! 🚀
+Happy coding, and I hope this guide assists you on your development journey! 🚀

 ## Resources